CityLink Navy (BaltimoreLink): As a bus line

 The no. 1 bus continued to follow the Druid Hill Park-Fort McHenry routing until 1982, when selected hourly weekday trips were extended from Druid Hill Park to Sinai Hospital along Greenspring Avenue.
 In 1993, all midday trips were rerouted to Sinai Hospital.

 In 1998, all other trips were extended from Druid Hill Park to the Mondawmin Metro Subway Station.

 In 2005, as part of the Greater Baltimore Bus Initiative, it was first proposed in Phase I that the service along Greenspring not be provided by Route 1, which would have operated between Mondawmin and Fort McHenry only, but rather by a new Route 28 that would have been created that would have served Reservoir Hill as well and terminated at the North Avenue Light Rail Stop and not operated downtown.
 This plan was never implemented.

 In Phase II of GBBI, it was proposed that Route 1 continue to serve Greenspring Avenue with increased frequencies of service and late night and weekend service in this area.
 Also, a proposal was made to change the routing in South Baltimore.
 This change was implemented in February 2009.

 On June 18, 2017, the bus system was rebranded to The BaltimoreLink and split into three lines: CityLink, LocalLink, and the Express BusLink.
 The CityLink runs on main city streets 24/7, the LocalLink buses operate radially around residential areas, and the Express BusLink offers limited-stop service from area to area.

+On August 27, 2023, the short turn at Dundalk-Center Place was changed to a short turn to Bayview Medical Center, following CityLink Blue.